shuttle-hq/shuttle/next/README.md

-## shuttle-next runtime
+## shuttle-next runtime-wrapper

-Load and run a .so library that implements `shuttle_service::Service`.
+Load and run an .so library that implements `shuttle_service::Service`.

 To load and run, pass the path to the .so file to load as an argument to the shuttle-next binary: